Links for Palaeobotanists

 New Phytologist, Forum: Remote control – cell and organ communication within plants.
 PDF file.

 !
 Daniel L. Nickrent, Department of Plant Biology, Southern Illinois University, Carbondale, Illinois: Elements of Plant Systematics.
 Lecture notes.
-Topics are the principles of plant classification including history, nomenclature, specimen collection and preservation, current systematic methodologies, and a survey of major plant families.
-See also:
+A version archived by Internet Archive Wayback Machine.
+Go to: A Look at the History of Plant Classification.

 Stephanie Nunez, Libie Motchan and Karim Moftah: Forensic Botany.
 Powerpoint presentation.